Skip to contents

 • best_symptoms: List of n_top vectors, each containing n_symptoms symptom numbers representing the best combinations found

-• diagnosis_comparison: Dataframe comparing original DSM-5 diagnosis with diagnoses based on the best combinations
+• diagnosis_comparison: Dataframe comparing original DSM-5 diagnosis with diagnoses based on the best combinations.
+If data carried non-symptom columns (e.g. an ID column added via rename_ptsd_columns), those are prepended in original order.

 • summary: Diagnostic accuracy metrics for each combination.
 A data.frame by default, or an interactive datatable if DT = TRUE.